Alfredo08/Cohort-September-18-2023/W03M01 - TDD with Mocha & Chai/README.md

 #### 1.1 What is testing?

-It's about evaluationg and verifying that a software product or application does what it is supposed to do.
+It's about evaluating and verifying that a software product or application does what it is supposed to do.

 #### 1.2 Why should i test my programs?